jacklavelle286/TerraformWAFRTool/README.md

 This workflow automates generating a **Well-Architected Review Report** based on milestones created in the **Well-Architected Tool**.
 The workflow leverages AWS services like **Step Functions**, **Lambda**, **S3**, and **EventBridge** to process the data and deliver a final report to the admin.

+The infrastructure consists of two separate infrastructure deployments.

+### 1. Customer CloudFormation Template:

+- This consists of a CloudFormation template which should be deployed in the customer environment where the Well Architected Review is carried out in.
+This stack includes an EventBridge rule which is triggered when a new Milestone is created.
+This EventBridge rule then passes the information to the instrasturce in the Processing account.

+### 2. Internal Terraform Infrastructure:

+- This consists of multiple modules consisting of various services which runs a State Machine to take the Well Architected information and pass it through multiple stages, including creating a report and emailing to an administrator.

 ## Workflow Steps

 ### 1. Template File Preparation